 Take a stroll through the picturesque maze of cobblestone alleys here and you’ll be transported back in time.
 It just oozes that old-world charm.

 From the harbor, you can also get one of the best views of the famous Øresund Bridge as seen from the Danish side!

 It’s interesting to know that Dragor has a strong Dutch connection.
 In the early 16th century the Danish king Christian II invited Dutch farmers for their agricultural expertise.

 The farmers brought their own customs and Low-German language and their descendants continue to live here.
 You can still see wooden-shoed locals selling their hyacinths, tulips, and daffodils in the streets.

 While you’re on Amager, you can also check out the architecturally interesting Kastrup Sea Bath as well as Den Blå Planet.

-7. Cliffs of Stevns & the Cliffs of Mons
+7. Cliffs of Stevns & the Cliffs of Møns

 There’s also an interesting Cold War Museum about 3.5 km from Stevns Klint.
-It’s one of Denmark’s best-kept secrets and is pretty interesting.
-The only downside is that you can only enter with a guided tour and guided tours are in Danish only.
+It’s pretty interesting but the only downside is that you can only enter with a guided tour and guided tours are in Danish only.
 English audio guides are available though.

 Wear comfortable shoes as they will help you walk along the shore.
 Look out for yellow warning signs which indicate unsafe areas.
 Take plenty of refreshments and food as there isn’t much around both places.

-How to Get to the Cliffs of Stevns & the Cliffs of Mons from Copenhagen
+How to Get to the Cliffs of Stevns & the Cliffs of Møns from Copenhagen